 Indications that your site is under-performing are high bounce rates and low conversion numbers.
-High bounce numbers mean that people are coming to your site and then quickly moving on and I low conversions indicate that people aren’t finding what they’re looking for once on your site.
+High bounce numbers mean that people are coming to your site and then quickly moving on – meaning your brand never stood a chance to seal the deal.
+Low conversion metrics can often indicate that people aren’t finding what they’re looking for once they land on your site.
+Often, the path to doing business and acquiring conversions is made difficult by mismanaged navigation or pages not equipped to provide the end-user a reason to commit to a transaction.
 It can be a deadly combination for any website, so if you’re taking the time to redesign your site, make sure you diagnose the problem and work a solution into the new site.

 Knowing when the right time to initiate a website redesign is tough, however, the indicators mentioned in this post are a good litmus test.
 If more than one applies, then it is very likely you are in need of a redesign.